 Detailed tool reviews

-Hetk — Best value for most users
+Hetk — best value for most users

-Price: $15/year Personal, $50/year Professional (or $10/$35 early adopter pricing)
+Price: $15/year Personal, $50/year Professional ($10/$35 early adopter pricing)

 Providers: Google Calendar, Microsoft Outlook, Apple iCloud